 However, if you’ve worked with us in the past, you know how important educating our clients is to us.
 So, keep reading to discover the pros and cons of homeownership after divorce so you’re able to make an informed decision.

-- Less flexibility – In the months following a divorce, it’s not uncommon to feel the urge to change certain aspects of your life.
-It’s often a time of turmoil and if you own a home, you lose a lot of flexibility on being able to change your living situation.
+In the months following a divorce, it’s not uncommon to feel the urge to change certain aspects of your life.
+It’s often a time of turmoil and if you own a home, you lose a lot of flexibility in being able to change your living situation.

-As you can see in this first graph, while the cost of owning a home is initially more expensive, in just 4 years, the cost of renting exceeds it.
+As you can see in this first graph, the monthly cost of owning a home is less expensive than renting from the beginning.

 Deciding on homeownership after divorce is a very personal and often difficult choice.
 If you’re interested in seeing what loans you would qualify for, begin the pre-approval process online or give us a call at 402-991-5153.